 How to Buy Fresh Strawberries

 Shop with your nose.
 Always pick the plumpest and most fragrant berries.
-They should be firm, bright, and fresh looking with no mold or bruises, and fresh green caps (stems).
+They should be firm, bright, and fresh looking with no bruises, and fresh green caps (stems).

 How to Store Strawberries